EnzoBnl/enzobnl/FP.md

 Suppose we want to be able to call `.show()` on a `DeltaTable` (optionally refer to see [delta.io](delta.io)) that has not such a method.

 Two approaches in OOP:
-In OOP might try to achieve this with a classic Decorator pattern:
+1. Try to achieve this with a classic Decorator pattern:
 ```scala
 class ShowableDeltaTable(deltaTable: DeltaTable) extends DeltaTable{
   def show() = {